maxidl/informatiCup2019-LabWITT-CPPN/README.md

     ```bash
     python generate_adversarial.py --input_img <some-image-file> --output_dir <some-directory>
     ```
-   where <some-image-file> is a image file representing the target class.
+   where `<some-image-file>` is an image file representing the target class.
    You can find some example images in the `test_images/` directory.
 * To generate an RGB image, include the `--color` flag:
     ```bash